jswap1406/Rubber_compression_simulation/README.md

 # 🧪 Rubber Compression Simulation using Abaqus

-This project presents a finite element analysis of a rubber bush under compression using Abaqus CAE.
+This project presents a finite element analysis of a rubber bush under compression using **Abaqus CAE**.
 The objective was to understand the stress distribution, deformation pattern, and failure zones of rubber components using hyperelastic material models like Mooney-Rivlin and Ogden.

 ---

 ## 🔧 Tools & Techniques
 - 🛠 **Abaqus CAE 2020**
 - 🔄 Hyperelastic modeling: Mooney-Rivlin & Ogden
-- 🔬 Von Mises stress evaluation
 - 📦 Element type: C3D8H
 - 📐 Simulation-based design analysis